 - (1) Pursuant to the terms of the restated employment agreements with Messrs.
-Rady, Barton and Wyll above, the severance payment is an amount equal to one times (one and one-half times in the case of Mr. Barton) the sum of (i) such executive officer's annual base salary then in effect, plus (ii) an amount equal to the average of the annual bonuses awarded to such executive officer for each of the three fiscal years prior to the date of termination; provided, however, that such payment multiple shall be two times the sum of the foregoing for each of such executive officers in the event of their respective termination within twelve months of a change of control.
-The calculations in the table are based on each such executive officer's annual base salary on December 31, 2015 and such executive's annual bonus for the preceding three years.
+Rady, Barton and Wyll above, the severance payment is an amount equal to one times (one and one-half times in the case of Mr. Barton) the sum of (i) such executive officer's annual base salary then in effect, plus (ii) an amount equal to the average of the annual bonuses awarded to such executive officer for each of the three fiscal years prior to the date of termination; provided, however, that such payment multiple shall be two times the sum of the foregoing for each of such executive officer's annual base salary on December 31, 2016 and such executive's annual bonus for the preceding three years.
 The severance payment will be paid in a lump sum.
-Mr. Gammieri is not currently entitled to a severance payment upon termination of employment prior to a change of control. - (2) For purposes of this calculation, each named executive officer's total unvested shares of restricted stock that will vest upon such event on December 31, 2015, are multiplied by the closing market price of our common stock at December 31, 2015, of \$38.35.
+Mr. Gammieri is not currently entitled to a severance payment upon termination of employment prior to a change of control. - (2) For purposes of this calculation, each named executive officer's total unvested shares of restricted stock that will vest upon such event on December 31, 2016, are multiplied by the closing market price of our common stock at December 30, 2016, of \$43.08.
 Unless otherwise provided in an equity award agreement, Messrs.
-Rady, Barton and Wyll are entitled to receive accelerated vesting of 50% of such executive officer's outstanding equity awards held by such executive officer as of the termination date (which percentage shall be increased to 100% in the event such a termination occurs within twelve months following a change in control).
-Mr. Gammieri is entitled to accelerated vesting of 100% of his outstanding performance-based awards held upon death or disability, subject to the terms of his restricted stock awards. - (3) This figure represents the amount needed to pay for health benefits for Messrs.
+Rady, Barton and Wyll are entitled to receive accelerated vesting of 50% of such executive officer's outstanding equity awards held by such executive officer as of the termination date (which percentage shall be increased to 100% in the event such a termination occurs within twelve months following a change in control; and with such vesting, in each case, applied to the "maximum" number of shares subject to each award).
+Mr. Gammieri is entitled to accelerated vesting of 100% of his outstanding performance-based awards held upon death or disability (with such vesting applied to the "maximum" number of shares subject to each award), subject to the terms of his restricted stock awards. - (3) This figure represents the amount needed to pay for health benefits for Messrs.
 Rady, Barton and Wyll and their respective eligible family members for 12 months following such executive officer's termination of employment at the same level as in effect immediately preceding his termination of employment.
 This amount is payable in cash in a lump sum.
 Mr. Gammieri is not currently entitled to Company-paid health benefits upon termination of employment, other than as required by law.